January 26th - February 11th, 2019

 Accommodations for 2019 Kenya Photography Tour

 We stay at permanent tent camps for the true African adventure.
 “Tenting” includes four-post beds, flush toilets, and hot water showers.
 No roughing it here!
-Swimming pools are at two of the three locations to help cool down midday between game drives.
+Swimming pools available at some of the camps to help cool down midday between game drives.

 Lewa Safari Camp